-Broadway Market is famous for the array of artisan food stalls.
+Broadway Market is famous for its array of artisan food stalls.
 You can buy bread, cakes, fruit and veg to take home for later.
-Or you can treat yourself to some of the delicious street food and eat it in London Fields which is at the top of the street.
+Or you can treat yourself to some of the delicious street food and eat it in London Fields, which is at the top of the street.
 I’ll tell you about some of the vendors who are likely to be there so you will have an idea of what to expect.

 Indian Street Food

 Bakery: German-style bread and cakes by Artisan Foods and speciality loaves of bread by South London Levian Bakery.
 The cutest cannoli bites from Casa Cannoli.
 Delicious doughnuts by Crosstown.
 Bad Brownie makes beautiful brownies.
 You will find heaps of cakes at Eat ‘n Mess.
 If you’re mad about meringues, seek out the Meringue Girls.
-If you fancy an ice-cream head to Nonna’s Gelato.
+If you fancy an ice cream, head to Nonna’s Gelato.
 There are many more baked goods and confectionary so that sweet tooth of yours will be satisfied.

-Meat: For German sausages try the German Deli.
-Santos and Santos specialise in Spanish artisan food and produce including meats.
+Meat: For German sausages, try the German Deli.
+Santos and Santos specialise in Spanish artisan food and produce, including meats.
 Cured meats will be available from the French Store Cupboard stall.
 You can also buy poultry and game from a few other stalls.

 Fruit and Veg: You can buy your fresh fruit and veg from Chegworth Valley, Wild Country Organics or Ted’s Veg.
-Sporeboys are mushroom nerds and try the Tomatoes Stall if you want the best toms in town.
+Sporeboys are mushroom nerds, and try the Tomatoes Stall if you want the best toms in town.

 Other: Olives, cheese, eggs, scotch eggs, sausage rolls, quiches and more can be bought from various vendors.